 The average costs of long-term healthcare is $90,000 per year.
 That’s money that can drain away our assets in a hurry in old age.
 Furthermore, there are several costs associated with long-term healthcare that go uncovered by both Medicare, the government program for the elderly, and standard private insurance plans.
 Clients need good strategic planning to help manage expenses in years where they may be in physical or mental decline.

-Clients who come to our Boardman elder law attorney get thoughtful and thorough service delivered at a reasonable price.
-From our Boardman office, we serve all of Mahoning County and throughout Columbiana County and Trumbull County.
+Clients who come to our Youngstown elder law attorney get thoughtful and thorough service delivered at a reasonable price.
+From our Youngstown office, we serve all of Mahoning County and throughout Columbiana County and Trumbull County.
 Call today at (330) 341-8588 or reach out here online to set up a free consultation.

 Many people don’t think of Medicaid as a program that’s meant for them.
 It’s most commonly perceived use is as the government program designed for those whose income may be under the poverty line.
 But due to how steep the financial costs of long-term care are, Medicaid can also be used to pay for these expenses.